By David Belk MD and

 But then why does the rest of the world pay so much less than we do?
 The answer is that, while individual patients have practically no bargaining power when buying prescription drugs that’s not at all true of governments.
 Virtually every other government in the world finds that pharmaceutical companies would rather lower prices significantly than simply not to sell in a particular country.
 So other governments bargain with the pharmaceutical companies on behalf of their citizens, and this type of bargaining significantly lowers the price of brand name medications in these countries.

-Why does our government opt out on this task?
+Why did our government deliberately opt out on this task?
 There are two reasons often given.
 First, there’s the argument that the government shouldn’t interfere because we have a “free market” for drugs.
 Americans have a great deal of faith in our market system, but in this case, our “free market” offers absolutely no freedom when purchasing prescription medications.
 As we discussed, you don’t choose which medications you’re prescribed; and people don’t (often can’t) shop around and compare the prices of brand name medications.
-In other words, it’s a free market minus any evidence of freedom.
+In other words, it’s a free market minus any evidence of freedom (or a market).

 What are we Really Getting in Return?